gaussic/keras-en-backup/sources/callbacks.md

 - __monitor__: quantity to be monitored.
 - __factor__: factor by which the learning rate will be reduced. new_lr = lr * factor
-- __patience__: number of epochs with no improvement after which learning rate will be reduced.
+- __patience__: number of epochs that produced the monitored quantity with no improvement after which training will be stopped.
+    Validation quantities may not be produced for every epoch, if the validation frequency
+    (`model.fit(validation_freq=5)`) is greater than one.
 - __verbose__: int.
 0: quiet, 1: update messages.
 - __mode__: one of {auto, min, max}.
 In `min` mode, lr will be reduced when the quantity